Connor-Miller/loot/docs/adr/0038-burn-and-the-mis-seal-gate.md

 (`fold_line_in`, ferry's reconcile) run it flagless, and `describe` keeps a pre-capture preflight.

+Audited chokepoints outside the seam (#369): `Workspace::resolve_conflict` still signs immediately without the gate — deliberately ungated, safe by
+construction: a conflicted path exists on both parent lines, so it is never a *first* seal, and the gate's first-seal scoping would keep it silent there anyway.
+Recorded so the seam-coverage claim above is not read as "every signing path runs the gate."

+Override ceremony gotcha (#369): `describe --allow-reveal` alone does not complete the ceremony — describe's preflight only *pre-checks*; the override must ride the verb that actually finalizes (`loot new --allow-reveal`), or the finalize-time gate refuses again.

 ### 2. `loot burn <path>` (the cure)

 Burn **destroys the object's bytes and records a signed tombstone** — the